Giveth/Communication/README.md

 Hey, welcome to the Giveth Communications Circle!

-How can you see the overview of all the projects we are working on?
+How can you see the overview of all the projects we are working on!

 - Install the zenhub extension [here](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd)
 - Hit the Zenhub tab at the top or click [here](https://github.com/Giveth/Communication#boards)